linkeddatacenter/kees/README.md

 Describing knowledge with KEES (Knowledge Exchange Engine Specifications and Services)
 ==================================================================

-> *In order to let computers to work for us, they must understand data: not just the grammar and the syntax, but the real meaning of things.*
+> *In order to let computers work for us, they must understand data: not just the grammar and the syntax, but the real meaning of things.*

 KEES is an architectural design pattern that establishes specific requirements for Semantic Web Applications.
 Its purpose is to formally describe *domain knowledge* with the goal of making it tradeable and shareable.